 So, instead of fear mongering about the importance of helmets the Dutch are concentrating on the environment.
 The reasons are because it’s not cycling itself that’s dangerous.
 It’s the context in which cycling occurs.

 If bikes are cycled in an environment that is safe, then they’re much less likely to have an accident.
 This is why the Dutch have an incredible infrastructure which sees minimal slow moving traffic and separate cycle lanes.

 If you enforce helmet law on cyclists, you’re telling people that cycling is a dangerous activity.
 People thinking cycling is dangerous increases the likeliness of them choosing to drive, subsequently making the environment more unsafe.

 What’s worse is if people stop cycling you start seeing other side effects such as heart disease, obesity and other rubbish things associated with the lack of physical activity.

 Things need putting into context.
-Looking at the data driving is far, far more dangerous than cycling.
+Looking at the data, driving is far more dangerous than cycling.
 With this in mind, why isn’t it the law to wear a helmet while driving?
 It could stop something from being a minor incident into a catastrophic disaster.
-Suggesting to wear a helmet in a car sounds foolish, but it isn’t foolish to suggest so on a bike.
+Suggesting wearing a helmet in a car sounds foolish, but it isn’t foolish to suggest so on a bike.

 In some countries, it’s the law for children to wear helmets on bikes.
 However, children are more likely to receive traumatic brain injuries on foot than if they cycled.
 If you were to put a helmet on a child while they walked around your garden people would think you’ve lost the plot.

 My opinion is that helmets are a good idea.
-However anecdotal it may I’m sound it seems obvious to me that getting hit in the head with a helmet on will hurt less than without.
+However anecdotal it may sound, it seems obvious to me that getting hit in the head with a helmet on will hurt less than without.